DsSoft-Byte/B550-5950X-6750XT-Hackintosh/README.md

 5. Gigabyte GC-WB1733D-I WiFi Card.
 (Fully working at full speed with bluetooth thanks to AirportITWLM)

 My "Line Out" Audio is mapped as "Internal Speakers", it works however.
-Sonoma installation not possible because normal itwlm does not init and AirportItwlm panics the boot.
+Sequoia installation not possible because normal itwlm does not init and AirportItwlm panics the boot.
-Fully working on Latest Ventura 13.6.1.
+Fully working on Latest Sonoma

 # What does NOT work
 Sleep, Edge case scenario for me as my GPU has a very weird RGB controller that is NOT i2c but rather behaves like USB, is impossible to Map.
 This will probably apply only to MSI Radeon 6XXX Series with RGB.
 I have the 6750XT Gaming Trio X.